 If Ljubljana looks familiar upon your first visit, it may be because Plečnik’s works can also be found in Prague, Vienna and Belgrade.

 There are so many more reasons to visit Slovenia, but these four were among my favorite.
-Expect more posts on Slovenia soon, as I have lots to share and recommend!
+I only made it to Lake Bled and Ljubljana, but you can check out the best of what Slovenia has to offer here!
 If you’ve been to Slovenia, what are your thoughts?